Last Update: Jan 27th, 2026

 Marbled Fennec Networks provides an internal service to itself and FurrIX that automatically handles the nightly backup imaging of all services and routers.
 These backups happen every night of the week at midnight and take roughly an hour to complete.
 We are setup to keep sixteen images of all project related routers, VMs and services on hand at all times.
 When updating a router, VM or in house service; the last backup image is locked to prevent data loss and to provide our Volunteer Techs with a known, working image to restore to if things go wrong.

-Marbled Fennec Networks and FurrIX do not provide our project members, project guest or end user with any form of backup service nor access to our backup service.
-Project members, project guest and end users are expected to take reasonable measures themselves to protect their data.
-Neither Marbled Fennec Networks or FurrIX are responsible for data loss.
+Marbled Fennec Networks does not provide our project members and guest with any form of backup service nor access to our backup service.
+Project members and guest are expected to take reasonable measures themselves to protect their data.
+Marbled Fennec Networks is not responsible for data loss.

 All backup images are stored on a separate physical server in a different part of the data center.
-The machine that handles the backup images (backup.fenfox.run) exist as a virtual machine on the secondary physical host (mech02.furrix.zone) and has firewall rules in place that only allow access from our internal /64 subnet.
+The machine that handles the backup images (backup.furrix.zone) exist as a virtual machine on the secondary physical host (aedon.furrix.zone) and has firewall rules in place that only allow access from our internal /64 subnet.
 Only the lead network engineer and tier two support have access to this server.

 Network Addressing

-Due to the nature of the services offered by FurrIX, and thus by Marbled Fennec Networks, and the very real possibility for abuse; we statically assign all routes and internet protocol addresses to our project members, project guest and end users.
-The address range you are given access to is attached to your account and is noted on your service(s), as well as a PTR record is attached to the virtual interface that operates your service(s).
+Due to the nature of the services offered by FurrIX, and thus by Marbled Fennec Networks, and the very real possibility for abuse; we statically assign all routes and internet protocol addresses to game servers, websites and VPS instances on our servers.
+The addresses you are given access to is attached to your account and is noted on your service(s), as well as a PTR record is attached to the virtual interface that operates your service(s).
 This is done to make troubleshooting and identification of bad actors and improper network use easier for our Volunteer Techs to handle.
-Project members, project guest and end users are not allowed to request a custom IPv4 address as these addresses are NAT’d internally and the corresponding private range addresses are assigned in order.
-Custom IPv6 ranges from our pools may be requested, however, they may take a few days to process and the requested ‘vanity’ range must fall within one of the /58s routed to our member facing routers.

 PTR RECORD ASSIGNMENT

-FurrIX requires that the network interfaces address in any assigned subnet must have its PTR record set upon activation for the identification of the project member, project guest or end user responsible for the network traffic on that interface and its subnet range.
-Typically when a member’s service(s) are activated, the Volunteer Techs who operate FurrIX will place our routing interface on the first usable address in the assigned subnet.
-For most services, this will be something such as 2604:4300:f03:XX::1/64 and the usable pool of address for project members, project guest and end users begins at 2604:4300:f03:XX::2/64.
-The XX::1/64 and XX::/64 addresses must have a PTR record assigned or service will not be activated.
-Currently, PTR records for routing interfaces and subnet IDs will be placed into either the “.marbledfennec.net” or “.furrix.zone” namespaces.
-This properly identifies network traffic to our Volunteer Techs, members and external network admins.
+FurrIX requires that the network interfaces address in any assigned subnet must have its PTR record set upon activation for the identification of the project member or guest responsible for the network traffic on that interface and its subnet range.
+Currently, PTR records for game server and VPS interfaces will be placed into the “.marbledfennec.net” namespaces.
+This properly identifies network traffic to our Volunteer Techs, members and external network admins as belonging to our project as well as the member operating the service.

-Project members, project guest and end users who do not consent to having a PTR record set will not be connected to our network.
+Project members and guest who do not consent to having a PTR record set will not receive service(s) from our project.
 This is not optional and is a rule made for traffic accounting and member accountability reasons.

 The code phrase for our NMP (Network Management Policy) is Coconut Sugar.